 Story update: A bill was introduced March 14 by Rep. Stephen Ucci, D-Johnston, that would allow the importation of elk and deer by Rhode Island hunting clubs.
-H5849 was referred to House Committee on Environment and Natural Resources.
+H5849 was referred to the House Committee on Environment and Natural Resources.

 By FRANK CARINI/ecoRI News staff